The EmDataBank map validation reports are prepared according to the recommendations of

 The shape of the curve depends on the imposed symmetry, mask and whether or not the two 3D reconstructions used were processed from a common reference.

 The author-reported resolution is drawn as a vertical black line.

-Curves are displayed for 3 sigma 1-bit and 1/2-bit in addition to lines showing the 0.143 gold standard cut off, 0.333 cut off and legacy 0.5 cutoff.
+A curve is displayed for 1/2 bit criterion in addition to lines showing the 0.143 gold standard cut-off and 0.5 cut-off.